Please enter valid ZIP

 However, these services are limited to certain states and regions.
 If your driving patterns change, for instance, you suddenly need to commute more, your premium may increase.

-Usage-based or telematics car insurance
+Usage-based or telematics programs

 You’ll have to install a device in your vehicle or download a dedicated app on your smartphone.
 The insurer collects data on miles driven, braking/acceleration patterns and driving times.
 After a monitoring period, the insurer offers a discount based on your driving habits.